Ashima1503/MediHub_SpringAngular/README.md

 # MediHub_SpringAngular
 MediHub is a comprehensive application designed to manage medical supplies, orders, and transactions.
-Technologies used: Hibernate for ORM, Spring Boot for backend services, Angular for frontend development, and JWT for authentication.
+Technologies used: Hibernate for ORM, Spring Boot for backend services, Angular for frontend development, and JWT for authentication and JUnit for Testing.

 ![Screenshot 2024-06-28 155224](https://github.com/Ashima1503/MediHub_SpringAngular/assets/78199579/39f5602f-46a6-4e37-8dee-17880cfb9126)